 Andrew followed him to a posh men’s clothier on Canal Street.

 The salesman inside smirked as they entered, his ghostly white teeth standing out against a dark tan and black widow’s peak.
-With his honey-colored suit, matching black tie, and pocket kerchief, the salesman reminded Andrew of the Greek man who lived down the street from his mother.
+With his honey-colored suit, matching black tie, and pocket kerchief, he reminded Andrew of that Greek man who lived down the street from him as a child.

-Andrew reclined on one of the shop’s cushioned seats while Tadeusz roamed the racks and rounders.
-The fastidious Pole picked out eight suits before disappearing into the fitting rooms.
-After a beat, the salesman looked at Andrew over his little round glasses before vanishing.
+Tadeusz roamed the racks and rounders while Andrew reclined on one of the shop’s cushioned seats.
+Fastidious as ever, the Pole picked out eight suits before disappearing into the fitting rooms.

 “Will you be shopping with us today?” he asked, smiling.